 Social engineering comes down to tricking people into performing actions or sharing information which they normally would not perform or share.
 It has become one of the most popular buzzwords among cybersecurity professionals.

 A well-engineered attack usually involves a bait or a threat, which are typically reinforced by a call to action and a false sense of urgency.
-In fact, receiving an email or a call which employ these tactics should always trigger suspicion.
+In fact, receiving an email or a call that employ these tactics should always trigger suspicion.
 It is important to recognize those telltale signs because such attacks usually result in passing some classified information to the attacker.

 Attacks on C-level executives (whaling attacks) are more difficult to prepare and often take months of planning and executing.